craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Nations/The Kingdom of Prosper/Local Lore/Nobles of Prosper.md

 # The Houses

 ## [[Noble House a'Fen]]
 It is the task of the a'Fen House to maintain the roadways of the kingdom.
 They hold [[Janesland]] and its surroundings.
+Their crest is...

 ## [[Noble House a'Nyrk]]
+It is the task of the a'Nyrk House to ...
+They hold [[Diables]] and its surroundings.
+Their crest is ...

 ## [[Noble House a'Valim]]
+It is the task of the a'Valim House to ...
+They hold ... and its surroundings.
+Their crest is ...

 ## [[Noble House a'Haruuc]]
+It is the task of the a'Haruuc House to ...
+They hold ... and its surroundings.
+Their crest is ...

 ## [[Noble House a'LeQuinn]]
-It is the task of the LeQuinn House to manage the cattle of the kingdom.
+It is the task of the a'LeQuinn House to manage the cattle of the kingdom.
 They hold [[Yerba]] and its surroundings.
 Their crest is a bull's head over a forest.